Many Americans turning to debt counseling as credit card balances rise nationwide

 Despite how uncomfortable it may be to talk about personal finances, Obot believes this process was an investment in herself.

-“Like you take the opportunity to say, ‘Hey, I’m going to look for the resources, and I’m going to invest in myself, and what you invest in means that you have prioritized it.
-You see that it takes the time, the effort, and the discipline to see the results over time,” said Obot.
+“Like you taking the opportunity to say, ‘hey, I’m going to look for the resources, and I’m going to invest in myself and what you invest in means that you have prioritized it.
+You see that it takes the time, the effort and the discipline to see the results over time,” said Obot.

 Financial advisors said most credit card companies will work with you to bring down your interest rate.
 Some even have financial hardship programs.